rubyu/zookeeper-client/README.markdown

 When a *ZooKeeperNode* created, existence of it's node does not guaranteed.
 If you create a *ZooKeeperNode* for a path, it would not check node's existence and would not check even correctness of it's path.
-As the *ZooKeeperNode* is just a wrapper of node's path.
+As the *ZooKeeperNode* is just a wrapper of path string.